rsharm22/newsletter/README.md

   5. send.py - contains the function to select the correct newsletter format based on user input
   6. sqs.py - pulls in user data from AWS SQS and sends out email

 **Status:** This is an ongoing project, and I am currently working to create a front-end.
-All functionality is working.